Michal1609/WebHookReceiver/README.md

 ## 📋 Overview

-WebHook Receiver is a comprehensive solution for collecting, processing, and displaying notifications from various webhook sources on Windows systems.
-It provides a secure API endpoint for receiving webhooks from any service, and a user-friendly system tray application that displays real-time notifications to users.
+WebHook Receiver is a comprehensive solution for collecting, processing, and displaying notifications from various webhook sources on Windows and Android systems.
+It provides a secure API endpoint for receiving webhooks from any service, and user-friendly applications for both Windows and Android that display real-time notifications to users.

 **Perfect for:**
 - Monitoring CI/CD pipelines